-- (3) Includes 4,149,416 shares of the Company in three trusts of which he is a Co Trustee and as to which he shares voting and investment power.
-Also includes 71,655,558 shares of Company Common Stock owned by RFPS Management Company I, Limited Partnership.
-The general partner of RFPS is RFA Management Company, LLC, a Georgia limited liability company, managed by LOR, Inc. Mr. Gary W. Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 222,000 shares of restricted stock awards for Company Common Stock, 19,814 shares of Company Common Stock in the Company's employee stock purchase plan and 1,851 shares of Company Common Stock held by the Rollins 401(k) Plan.
-Mr. Rollins is part of a control group holding company securities that includes Mr. R. Randall Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (4) According to the Schedule 13F, each of Neuberger Berman LLC and Neuberger Berman Management LLC serve as a sub-adviser and investment manager, respectively, of Neuberger Berman Group LLC's various registered mutual funds which hold such shares in the ordinary course of their business and not with the purpose nor with the effect of changing or influencing the control of the issuer.
-Also includes shares held in individual client accounts over which Neuberger Berman LLC has shared power to dispose but does not have voting power.
-The holdings of Neuberger Berman Trust Co N.A., Neuberger Berman Trust Co of Delaware N.A., NB Alternative Fund Management LLC, NB Alternatives Advisers LLC and Neuberger Berman Fixed Income LLC, affiliates of Neuberger Berman LLC, are also aggregated to comprise the holdings referenced herein. - (5) Includes 1,197,986 shares of Company Common Stock held by the Rollins Pension Plan as to which Mr. Cynkus has voting power.
-Also includes 90,000 shares of restricted stock awards for Company Common Stock and 9,094 shares of Company Common Stock in the Rollins, Inc. 401(k) Plan. - (6) Includes 83,000 shares of restricted stock awards for Company Common Stock and 4,301 shares of Company Common Stock in the Company's employee stock purchase plan. - (7) Includes 78,000 shares of restricted stock awards for Company Common Stock, 3,124 shares of the Company Common Stock in the Rollins, Inc. 401(k) plan and 2,098 shares of Company Common Stock in the Company's employee stock purchase plan. - (8) Shares held in trusts as to which more than one officer and/or director are Co-Trustees or entities in which there is common Stock ownership have been included only once. - Mr. R. Randall Rollins and Mr. Gary W. Rollins disclaim any beneficial interest in these holdings.
+- (3) Includes 7,252,521 shares of the Company Common Stock held in two charitable trusts of which he is a co-trustee and as to which he shares voting and investment power.
+Also includes 7,074 shares of Company Common Stock held by his wife.
+Also includes 107,483,337 shares of Company Common Stock owned by RFPS Management Company I, L.P., a Georgia limited partnership.
+The general partner of RFPS Management Company I, L.P., is RFA Management Company, LLC, a Georgia limited liability company, the manager of which is LOR, Inc., a Georgia corporation.
+Mr. Gary W. Rollins is an officer and director of LOR, Inc. Mr. R. Randall Rollins and Mr. Gary W. Rollins have voting control of LOR, Inc. Also includes 259,200 shares of restricted stock awards for Company Common Stock, 41,247 shares of Company Common Stock in the Company's employee stock purchase plan, and 6,740 shares of Company Common Stock held in the Rollins 401(k) Savings Plan.
+Mr. Gary W. Rollins is part of a control group holding company securities that includes Mr. R. Randall Rollins, as disclosed on a Schedule 13D on file with the U.S. Securities and Exchange Commission. - (4) Includes 1,135,303 shares of Company Common Stock held by the Rollins Pension Plan as to which Mr. Northen has voting power.
+Also includes 39,500 shares of restricted stock awards for Company Common Stock. - (5) Includes 120,000 shares of restricted stock awards for Company Common Stock and 10,998 shares of Company Common Stock in the Company's employee stock purchase plan. - (6) Includes 21,620 shares of restricted stock awards for Company Common Stock, 22,909 shares held of Company Stock in the Rollins 401(k) Savings Plan and 4,484 shares of Company Common Stock in the Company's employee stock purchase plan. - (7) Shares held in trusts as to which more than one officer and/or director are co-trustees or entities in which there is common stock ownership have been included only once. - Mr. R. Randall Rollins and Mr. Gary W. Rollins disclaim any beneficial interest in these holdings.